specklesystems/speckle-docs/user/FAQs.md

 This means that you can totally deploy your own Speckle server without ever having to depend on us!

-## What is a Stream?
+## What is a Project?

-**Streams** are collections of data inside Speckle.
-You can see a stream as a folder, a project or a repository.
+**Projects** are collections of data inside Speckle.
+You can see a Project as a folder or a repository.

-## What is a Commit?
+## What is a Version?

-Data in a stream is stored in **commits**, which are snapshots of data in time.
-Every time you send to Speckle from a connector, a commit is created.
+Data in a Project is stored in **Versions**, which are snapshots of data in time.
+Every time you send to Speckle from a connector, a Version is created.

-## What is a Branch?
+## What is a Model?

-Commits can also be organized in **branches**, for instance, to have multiple design options or to store data by discipline.
-The default branch is called _main_.
+Versions can also be organized in **Models**, for instance, to have multiple design options or to store data by discipline.
+If a Project has only one Model and has no name it can be referred to as _main_.

 ## What is a Connector?